 If you have an eating disorder or issue with body image, our Eating Disorders track can help support you while you’re receiving inpatient care at Menninger for a psychiatric illness, addiction or substance use issue.

 Need help with moderate depression, anxiety, trauma, bipolar disorder, personality disorders, women’s issues, family issues, parenting, substance use or other mental health issue?
-Our outpatient therapists can help.
+Our outpatient therapists and psychiatrists can help.
 We also offer psychological testing and outpatient group therapy for adults, young adults and adolescents.